LucasDelfino92/morrowindsharp/main2.md

 ### Equipment

 [**Complete Armor Joints (PfP Edit)**](mods/Complete%20Armor%20Joints%20(PfP%20Edit).7z)
-Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.
-Includes fixes from Patch for Purists. [**Original mod by Kahkahra**](https://mw.modhistory.com/download-4-12572).
+Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath. [**Original mod by Kahkahra**](https://mw.modhistory.com/download-4-12572).
+The PfP Edit includes Patch for Purists fixes.

 [**Alex's Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187)
 Gives all cuirasses female variants that fits the hips and waist more and makes armors less bulky.

 [**Alex's Better Fitted Female Armors (PfP Edit)**](mods/Alex's%20Better%20Fitted%20Female%20Armors%20(PfP%20Edit).7z)
-Forwards Patch for Purists fixes to the plugin, and removes edits to cuirasses that already had a female variant.
+Includes Patch for Purists fixes, and removes edits to cuirasses that already had a female variant in Tribunal.

 [**Properly Fitted Female Pants**](https://www.nexusmods.com/morrowind/mods/49673)
 Adds female variants to all the pants in vanilla Morrowind by recombining the assets from the vanilla game.